-By adding lime to the expansive soil, the swelling pressure was reduced from 3.92 kg/cm to zero by increasing the percentage of addition.
-The decrease in the swelling pressure of the expansive soil to which lime is added can be attributed to a decrease in the thickness of the double ionic layer due to the decrease in the capacity of the ion exchange (hydrolysis of ions), as a result of the solidification and agglomeration of the expansive soil particles, and this, in turn, leads to the reduction of the swelling pressure of the expansive soil.
+By adding lime to the expansive soil, the swelling pressure was reduced from 3.92(kg/ cm2) to zero by increasing the percentage of addition.
+The decrease in the swelling pressure of the soil to which lime is added to can be attributed to a decrease in the thickness of the ion double layer due to the decrease in the capacity of the ion exchange (hydrolysis of ions), as a result of the solidification and agglomeration of the soil particles, and this in turn leads to the reduction of the swelling properties of the expansive soil.

-7. Comparison Between the Effect of Adding Separately Crushed Glass Waste and Lime on the Geotechnical Properties of the Expansive Soil properties of the expansive son Geotechnical properties of expansive soil Using crushed glass wastes Using lime Consistency properties (Atterburg limits) By adding the crushed glass wastes to the expansive soil, the liquid limit and the plastic limit decreased; the decrease in the liquid limit was greater than the decrease in the plastic limit, which led to a decrease in the plasticity index.
-By adding lime to the expansive soil, the liquid limit decreased, but the plastic limit increased slightly; the decrease in the liquid limit was much greater than the increase in plastic limit, which led to a decrease in the plasticity index that makes it none plastic.
-Compaction characteristics (standard proctor test) By adding crushed glass wastes to the expansive soil, the optimum moisture content was reduced, and the maximum dry density increased by increasing the percentage of addition.
-By adding lime to the expansive soil, the optimum moisture content was increased, and the maximum dry density of the soil was decreased.
-The swelling pressure of the expansive soil By adding crushed glass wastes to the expansive soil, the swelling pressure of the expansive soil was reduced by increasing the percentage of addition.
+Geotechnical properties of expansive soil Using crushed glass wastes Using lime Consistency properties (Atterburg limits) By adding the crushed glass wastes to the expansive soil, the liquid limit and the plastic limit decreased, the decrease in the liquid limit was greater than the decrease in the plastic limit, which led to a decrease in the plasticity index.
+By adding lime to the expansive soil, the liquid limit decreased, but the plastic limit increased slightly, the decrease in the liquid limit was much greater than the increased in plastic limit, which led to a decrease in the plasticity index that make it none plastic.
+Compaction characteristics (standard proctor test) By adding crushed glass wastes to the expansive soil, the optimum moisture content was reduced and the maximum dry density increased by increasing the percentage of addition.
+By adding lime to the expansive soil, the optimum moisture content was increased and the maximum dry density of the soil was decreased.
+The swelling properties of the expansive soil By adding crushed glass wastes to the expansive soil, the swelling pressure of the expansive soil was reduced by increasing the percentage of addition.
 By adding lime to the expansive soil, the swelling pressure of the expansive soil was reduced to zero by increasing the percentage of addition.